Gluten Free Cake Batter Ice Cream

 - Place a large bowl and beaters or whisk attachment into the freezer to chill for about 10 minutes.

-- Combine the heavy cream, vanilla, and salt in the chilled bowl, and using the whisk attachment of a stand mixer or hand mixer, whip the cream to soft peaks.
+- Combine 2 cups heavy whipping cream, 2 teaspoons vanilla extract, and ¼ teaspoon salt in the chilled bowl, and using the whisk attachment of a stand mixer or hand mixer, whip the cream to soft peaks.

-- Carefully pour the sweetened condensed milk and melted butter into the bowl, then gently fold into the whipped cream.
-Then quickly and gently fold in the sprinkles.
+- Carefully pour 14 oz. sweetened condensed milk and 2 Tablespoons unsalted butter (melted and cooled) into the bowl, then gently fold into the whipped cream.
+Then quickly and gently fold in 1/2 cup rainbow sprinkles.

 - Transfer the ice cream into a container you can freeze.
-Cover tightly and freeze for several hours, or until firm.
+Cover tightly and freeze for at least 4-6 hours, or until firm.

 I am happy to see that this is gluten free.
 I have a question about your “Brianne Recommends”.
 In the box you say you need butter extract, but it is not listed in the recipe.
 Am I missing it?